deirdresm/RayTracer/README.md

 Many of the various projects for Swift are largely UI based, but Swift is a general-purpose language, so I wanted to try a project that wasn't UI based to get a feel for using the language in a different way.

+It's been a (ObiWan voice) *long time* (ObiWan voice) since I've done significant geometry work.
+I've always had an interest in geometry ever since my mom got me [Cundy and Rollett's book *Mathematical Models*](https://en.wikipedia.org/wiki/Mathematical_Models_(Cundy_and_Rollett)) to placate me when I had an unfortunate math teacher, but I never went as far as I could have with it.

 Currently: on chapter 5, the beginnings of intersections.

 ## Design Thoughts

 1. Much though Cucumberish looks cool and expressive, I'm going to stick with XCTest for the tests.
 (Update: I may switch to Quick at some point just because this is a good kind of project for adding that.)
 2. I find it fascinating that things that could be structs in Swift are classes…e.g., Tuple.
 That allows for inheritance you can't get with a struct, but also the behavior of a struct and a class is different.
 (Fun tidbit: Swift's Double is a struct.)
 3. I considered having Tuple wrap SceneKit's ScnVector4…that's a struct, so it can't be straight inheritance.
 Point and Vector also logically inherit from Tuple.
 So.
 (Changing these to protocols may work, but I'll look at it later on.
-But Point/Vector/Tuple are more tightly coupled than most protocol structs are.)
+But Point/Vector/Tuple as implemented are more tightly coupled than most protocol structs are.)

 ## Chapter 5